Skip to content

 If the browser host imports mountly/* subpaths directly, map those subpaths too (for example mountly/attach, mountly/elements, mountly/shadow, mountly/assets, mountly/adapter) to concrete .js files.

-The fastest path is the scaffolder, which lays down the runtime, the React adapter, the build pipeline, and a working host page:
+The scaffolder is the fastest path.
+It lays down the runtime, the React adapter, the build pipeline, and a working host page:

 Terminal window